ExCiteS/airquality/README.md

 ### Sign Android APK

-Copy the release key from Dropbox of Mapping for Change to your working directory.
+Copy the release key from Dropbox of Mapping for Change's Team Folder to your working directory.

 Sign the app: